ibm-cloud-docs/assistant/dialog-overview.md

 If you don't code a link when you specify a phone number in a text response, it is not converted to a telephone link anywhere except in a web chat integration that is accessed from a mobile device.

 The "Try it out" pane does not support Markdown syntax currently.
-For testing purposes, you can use the *Preview* integration to see how the Markdown syntax is rendered.
+For testing purposes, you can use the assistant *Preview* to see how the Markdown syntax is rendered.

-The "Try it out" pane, and *preview* and *web chat* integrations support HTML syntax.
+The "Try it out" pane, assistant *Preview*, and *web chat* integration support HTML syntax.
 The *Slack* and *Facebook* integrations do not.

 #### Learn more about simple responses
 {: #dialog-overview-variety}